 - Then press the Ctrl key.
 Without releasing the Ctrl key, start dragging the shape so that your cursor now has a plus sign.
 Drag the shape anywhere on the slide to create a copy (see Figure 3).
 Once your shape has been duplicated, and is dragged to the required position on the slide, release the Ctrl key.

 Figure 3: Create duplicate of the selected shape

-- As you can see in the previous example, you can drag a duplicated copy of the shape anywhere on the slide, but sometimes you want a copy of the selected shape to be created in the same horizontal or vertical plane as the original.
+- As you can see in the previous example, you can drag a duplicated copy of the shape anywhere on the slide.
+But sometimes you want a copy of the selected shape to be created in the same horizontal or vertical plane as the original.
 To do so, select the shape you want to duplicate.
-Then, press the Ctrl and Shift keys together and drag the shape to to create a copy.
+Then, press the Ctrl and Shift keys together and drag the shape to create a copy.
 You will find that PowerPoint constrains your dragging so that new copies of the shape are only created exactly up, down, left, or right in 90° increments.
 In Figure 4, you can see a copy of the shape created by Ctrl + Shift dragging the shape upwards.